-At my FootDr, our podiatrists are closely aligned with other Allied Health practitioners, general practitioners and medical specialists.
-This is especially evident in our Australian Foot & Ankle Institute’s Centre of Excellence.
-As Australia’s largest podiatry group, we are at the forefront of podiatric footcare with our innovative medical technologies and excellent patient outcomes.
-In fact we have pioneered many of these treatments in Australia such as the TAG Brace, fungal nail laser, Exacta3D scanning technology for custom footwear and extracorporeal shockwave therapy.
+At My FootDr, our podiatrists are closely aligned with other allied health practitioners, general practitioners and medical specialists.
+As Australia’s largest podiatry group, we are at the forefront of podiatric foot care with our innovative medical technologies and excellent patient outcomes.

 In most cases, a referral is not needed to see a podiatrist.
-However, certain patients such as those with Department of Veterans Affairs cards and Medicare Care Plans and EPC’s will need referrals from their GP.
+However, certain patients such as those with the Department of Veterans Affairs cards, Medicare Care Plans and EPC’s will need referrals from their GP.